 Critical to this work has been the development of microscopy that allows seamless imaging of organs and tissues across length scales - centimeters at the whole-joint level down to nanometer-sized molecules - as well as the capacity to sift and analyze huge sets of data.

 Professor Knothe Tate likened using the Zeiss technology in the hipbone to Google Maps' ability to zoom down from an Earth View to Street View.

 "These are terabyte-sized data sets so the Google maps algorithms are helping us take this tremendous amount of information and use it effectively.
 They're the traffic controllers, if you like."

 "Advanced research instrumentation provides a technological platform to answer the hardest, unanswered questions in science, opening up avenues for fundamental discoveries, the implications of which may be currently unfathomable yet which will ultimately pave the way to engineer better human health and quality of life as we age."

-*This information is from an external source (University of New South Wales).
+(i)Source/Reference: University of New South Wales.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - Potential New Causes for TMAU - A Fishy Smelling Body Odor Disorder : Monell Chemical Senses Center (2017/02/15)